Lukaku faces Napoli exit after training dispute, Italian media report

 According to Het Nieuwsblad, Lukaku is now fully fit and ready to play.
 However, his decision to remain in Belgium appears to have damaged his future at the club, despite the fact that his medical condition was monitored daily and shared with Napoli.

-According to La Repubblica, Belgium’s all-time leading goalscorer is expected back in Naples on Monday 20 April.
-A meeting will then take place, although the newspaper suggests the outcome is already a foregone conclusion.
-This season is likely to mark the end of Lukaku’s time at Napoli, where he remains under contract until mid-2027.
+La Repubblica reports that the striker is expected back in Naples on 20 April.
+A meeting will then take place, though the newspaper suggests the outcome is already a foregone conclusion.
+This season is likely to be the end of Lukaku’s time at Napoli, where he remains under contract until mid-2027.

-A split would mean the 32-year-old striker could head into the FIFA World Cup 2026 in the United States, Canada and Mexico without meaningful match fitness.
+A split would mean the 32-year-old could head into the World Cup in the United States, Canada and Mexico without meaningful match fitness.
 That would be a major concern for Belgium, given Lukaku’s status as the country’s all-time top scorer, with 89 goals in 124 appearances.

 Lukaku was sidelined for several months this season with a thigh injury, and his return to action proved difficult.
-He made his comeback at the end of January as a substitute in a clash against Juventus, but featured only sporadically thereafter.
+He made his comeback at the end of January as a substitute against Juventus, but featured only sporadically thereafter.
 His only goal of the season came against Hellas Verona.

 Related news